seungsoo-lee/DELTA/README.md

 export DELTA_HOST=ubuntu@[agent-host ipAddr]
 $ source <DELTA>/tools/dev/delta-setup/bash_profile

-$ cd ~
-$ ssh-keygen -t rsa
-(Press enter)
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub $DELTA_CHANNEL
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub $DELTA_HOST

-Check if you can access the VMs without having to enter the password.
+Check if you can access the Containers without having to enter the password.
 ```

 + The agent-manager automatically reads a configuration file and sets up the test environment based on the file.
 DELTA/tools/config/manager.cfg contains the All-In-One Single Machine configuration by default.
 If you want to test a real SDN environment, you should specify your own configuration file.